yash1314/Medical-insurance-ml-project/README.md

 ## Contact
 If you have questions or feedback, feel free to reach out to:

-Name: Yash keshari
+- Name: Yash keshari
-Email: yashkeshari79@gmail.com
+- Email: yashkeshari79@gmail.com
+- linkedin - www.linkedin.com/in/yash907